 • Macro-influencers are people who have anywhere from 100,000 to a million followers.
 These influencers are usually at the top of the social media crop.
 If you want a bit of expertise and a bit of reach, then this is the influencer type to target.

 • Mega-influencers are people with millions of followers.
 These are usually celebrities, but some social media stars make it to this level as well.
-While you get the most reach out of mega-influencers, sometimes casting too wide a net doesn’t get you as many customers as you’d like.
+While you get the most reach out of mega-influencers, sometimes casting too wide a net doesn’t get you as many clients as you’d like.
 Also, mega-influencers often charge exorbitant rates, like thousands or even millions of dollars for just one post.

 When doing influencer marketing, just make sure that you are targeting the right influencer and, therefore, the right target audience.
 You also have to be wary of influencers who have “bought” followers.
 Dan Seavers of Talkwalker recommends focusing on micro-influencers, who are more likely to be genuine.

-11. Advertising On Radio
+11. Radio Advertising

-When most people think of “types of digital marketing”, they often overlook the fact that radio was actually one of the first digital marketing tools ever invented.
+When most people think of “types of digital marketing”, they often overlook the fact that radio advertising was actually one of the first digital marketing tools ever invented.
 And it is not a thing of the past, either – in the US alone, radio broadcasts reach over 230 million users aged 12 and up.

-Besides its wide reach, radio is also one of the more cost-effective advertising methods.
+Besides its wide reach, radio ads is also one of the more cost-effective advertising methods.
 It’s easy and cheap to produce since all you need is a good script and a talented voice actor.
 However, you need to be smarter about how you market to your target audience because you can’t control who listens to your ads.

-12. Advertising On Television
+12. Television Advertising

 With So Many Types Of Digital Marketing: What To Do Now?

 You don’t have to incorporate all types of digital marketing into your strategy, but you also shouldn’t hyperfocus on just one aspect.
-Most businesses would do well to start with a mix of website optimization, content marketing, SEO, SEM, and social media; and then expand to other types as you get a feel for digital marketing.
+Most companies would do well to start with a mix of website optimization, content marketing, SEO, SEM, and social media; and then expand to other types as you get a feel for digital marketing.

 Test out a few, and find the ones that produce the best results!